-The bill, HB 1825-FN-A, proposes the establishment of an independent Legal Licensing Board in New Hampshire to oversee the regulation of legal practice, introducing new definitions for terms such as "bar examination," "good moral character," and "legal apprenticeship."
-It allows any member of the public to apply for the bar examination without restrictions on educational background or professional experience, and mandates the board to issue certificates to successful candidates.
-The bill also introduces various pathways to licensure, including traditional education, legal apprenticeships, and direct examination with supervision.
-Key deletions from current law include the shift from "admission" to "license" for practicing law and the transfer of authority from the supreme court to the new board, which will have exclusive control over licensing decisions and requirements.
+The bill, HB 1825-FN-A, proposes the establishment of an independent Legal Licensing Board in New Hampshire to oversee the regulation of legal practice, introducing new pathways for licensure and modifying existing requirements.
+Key insertions include definitions for terms such as "bar examination," "good moral character," and "legal apprenticeship," which clarify the standards for legal practice.
+The bill allows any member of the public to apply for the bar examination without restrictions on educational background, mandates the board to issue certificates to successful candidates, and introduces a licensing process that encompasses traditional education, legal apprenticeships, and direct examination.
+Additionally, the bill changes terminology from "admission" to "license" and transfers authority from the supreme court to the new board, which will have exclusive control over licensing decisions and requirements.

 Statutes affected: